kirjorjos/WIP-Integrated-Dynamics-Project/README.md

 If you think something is wrong or missing, feel free to [open an issue](https://github.com/kirjorjos/WIP-Integrated-Dynamics-Project/issues) or [submit a pull request](https://github.com/kirjorjos/WIP-Integrated-Dynamics-Project/pulls).

-Before committing any changes, please build the project:
+Before committing any changes, please build the project to automatically format and test:

 ```bash
 npm run build